nithinmohantk/post-quantum-api/README.md

 # Post-Quantum Encryption and Decryption REST API
 This repository contains a simple REST API for post-quantum encryption and decryption using Flask.
 The API provides endpoints to encrypt and decrypt messages using placeholder functions.
 You can replace these functions with actual post-quantum cryptography implementations as needed.

+## Introduction
+Creating a REST API for post-quantum encryption and decryption involves several steps.

+For this example, I'll use **Flask**, a lightweight WSGI web application framework in Python, and a hypothetical post-quantum cryptography library.
+Since there isn't a widely adopted standard library for post-quantum cryptography in Python, I'll use a placeholder for encryption and decryption functions.
+You can replace these with actual implementations from libraries like ```pqcrypto``` or ```liboqs``` once you have them integrated.

 ## Prerequisites